nemborkar/100DaysOfCodeLogs/Round02.md

 ### 20210325 Day27
 Deep diving in REST APIs and docs with this guide and some hands on Postman calls
 [API Guide](https://idratherbewriting.com/learnapidoc/)
+To understand Logiless documentations, I need to have a good understanding of REST APIs and OAuth2.0
+I understand them conceptually but practical application is what I'm trying to do now

 ### 20210324 Day26